 On the 23rd of December Shackleton decided to start to move Westwards towards Paulet Island where he knew there was a substantial food depot, the camp was abandoned and the crew and dogs started to drag sleds and three lifeboats from the Endurance across the sea-ice.
 A reconnaissance by dog sled had shown the ice to be flat and suitable for travelling as far as the eye could see.

-16 - After only a week very broken and ridged up to 5m high un-negotiable ice is encountered, a new camp is established "Patience Camp" . "" The men meet very broken-up un-negotiable ice, a new camp is established "Patience Camp", they were to live there on the floe for nearly three and a half months.
+16 - After only a week un-negotiable broken and ridged ice to 5m high was encountered, a new camp is established "Patience Camp", they were to live there on the floe for nearly three and a half months.

 On the 9th of April 1916 the ice around had broken and the floe was surrounded by water.